Solid Lubricant Additives

 What is the recommended treat rate for hBN in high-temperature grease?

-Ready to Add This to Your Formulation?
+Ready to Add hBN to Your Formulation?

 Our technical team works directly with lubricant formulators to optimize particle size, concentration, and carrier system for your application.